Physician profile: Todd Crocenzi, M.D.

 You've compared the process of cancer research to rock climbing.
 How so?

 It's the concept of incremental steps or gains to achieve a goal, working with partners who provide bidirectional assistance, using critical thinking and problem solving, and purposefully redirecting an approach through observations.
+This works much like one who scales a rock face, a project that can only be done safely with a belay partner.
+There is a constant exchange of ideas, problem solving and redirecting one’s route if necessary to achieve the goal of the summit.

 If you could change places with someone for a day, who would it be?